axieinfinity/ronin-documentation/docs/validator/setup.md

       - node
 ```

-3. Create an .env file with the following content, replacing the `insert-your-` placeholders with your credentials.
+3. Create an `.env` file with the following contents, replacing the `insert-your-` placeholders with your credentials.

 ```
 vim .env